kwobny/Old-Robotics-Repo/README.md

 Make a system for getting the **distance** traveled in the x and y direction, alongside the total distance.

+Find some way to connect the rotational difference threshold to the motor cali factors and to the total error of the wheel encoders themselves.

 Make sure that saveDistances only executes when at least one wheel travels enough distance.

 New method for syncing distance: